 3. Graz, Austria

-The city of Graz, located in the south of Austria is well known for its Mediterranean climate and you would be forgiven for thinking you had stepped into Italy as you take in the delightful architecture in its historical centre.
+The city of Graz, located in the south of Austria is well known for its Mediterranean climate.
+You would be forgiven for thinking you have been transported to Italy as you take in the delightful architecture in its historical centre.

 Famed for its clock tower, the River Mur and UNESCO world heritage status, it’s a wonder not many people make the effort to come here – we adore this hidden delight.
-Make your way to the oldest department store in the city, Kastner & Oehler for its rooftop bar and views up to the clock tower and take a stroll along the River Mur and stop by the Murinsel floating island arts venue.
+Make your way to the oldest department store in the city, Kastner & Oehler for its rooftop bar and views up to the clock tower.
+Take a stroll along the River Mur and stop by the Murinsel floating island arts venue.

-Take the day to visit Schloss Eggenberg, a palace on the outskirts of Graz where you can get a tour around its gorgeous Baroque and Rococo interiors including the impressive Planetary Room.
+Take the day to visit Schloss Eggenberg, a palace on the outskirts of Graz.
+Here, you can get a tour around its gorgeous Baroque and Rococo interiors including the impressive Planetary Room.

-Then roam the extensive gardens with the estate’s peacocks and peahens and find your way to the archaeology museum, a rose garden mound, planetary garden and a picturesque pagoda.
+Roam the extensive gardens with the estate’s peacocks and peahens, Eventually, find your way to the archaeology museum, a rose garden mound, planetary garden and a picturesque pagoda.

-The famous Schlossberg Mountain boasts a 28 metre tall Uhrtrum, the landmark of Graz.
-You can get a funicular or a lift if you want to save your legs the climb and there’s a slide INSIDE the mountain back down again for the fearless.
+The famous Schlossberg Mountain boasts a 28-metre tall Uhrtrum, the landmark of Graz.
+You can get a funicular or a lift if you want to save your legs the climb.
+There is a slide INSIDE the mountain back down again for the fearless.